A2Basit/A2Basit/README.md

 ## 👨‍💻 About Me:

-- 🎓 I'm currently mastering **Full Stack Development** focusing on the MERN stack.
+- 🎓 I'm currently mastering **Full Stack Development** focusing on the MERN stack and FastAPI.
 - 🔐 Interested in building **user-friendly solutions** that prioritize privacy and freedom.
 - 🎨 Passionate about designing **simple and effective user interfaces**.
 - 🕹️ In my free time, I enjoy **gaming**.